dreibh/hipercontracer/README.md

    hpct-results --input-file-names-from-stdin --separator=, -o ping.csv.gz
 ```

-Hint: You can use the extension .gz for GZip, .bz for BZip2, .xz for XZ, .zst for ZSTD, or none for uncompressed output into the output CSV file!
+Hint: You can use the extension .gz for GZip, .bz2 for BZip2, .xz for XZ, .zst for ZSTD, or none for uncompressed output into the output CSV file!

 ## Example 2
 Merge the data from all files matching the pattern `Traceroute*.hpct.*` into CSV file `traceroute.csv.xz`, with ";" as separator: